Raicuparta/rai-pal/CONTRIBUTING.md

 ## Backend

-The [`/backend`](/backend) folder contains the Rust code that does most of the heavy lifting.
-Has a `Cargo.toml` at the top level, defining the main Tauri project (code in `/backend/src`).
-This code contains anything specific to Tauri, like all the app commands and events that can be called.
+[`/backend/Cargo.toml`](/backend/Cargo.toml) is the [cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) manifest.
+So it's Rust settings and stuff that relates to all crates within the workspace.
+Those crates are:

-The top level crate is also the workspace containing two other sub-crates:
+- [`/backend/tauri-app`](/backend/tauri-app): Anything specific to Tauri, like all the app commands and events that can be called.
 - [`/backend/rai-pal-core`](/backend/rai-pal-core): Main Rai Pal logic.
 Shouldn't depend on anything Tauri-specific, could theoretically be split out into an isolated crate to be used by different frontends.
+The crate in `tauri-app` will reference this crate, to actually do the Rai Pal magic.
 - [`/backend/proc-macros`](/backend/proc-macros): Procedural macros ([read more](https://doc.rust-lang.org/reference/procedural-macros.html)).

 Dependencies that are used by multiple crates in the workspace get defined at the workspace level, on the root `Cargo.toml`.
 Dependencies that are only used by a specific create, get defined in that crate's `Cargo.toml`.